prashant-hada/Zenai-Ai-powered-career-coach/README.md

   Dive deep into salary ranges, market growth, and trends with regularly updated data.

 - **Mock Interview Prep:**
-  Prepare for interviews with practice questions (MCQ-based) and track your progress visually. _(Upcoming)_
+  Prepare for interviews with practice questions (MCQ-based) and track your progress visually.

 - **Resume Builder:**
   Create ATS-optimized resumes with the help of AI, including real-time feedback and scoring.